neilsf/pong/README.md

 How to compile from source
 --------------------------
-The source code is in Turbo Macro Pro format, you'll need Tmpx to compile the source code.
-There is a shell script in the root of this repo to compile in one line.
-More info about tmpx: http://turbo.style64.org
+The source code is in Turbo Macro Pro format, you'll need TMPx to compile the source code.
+There is a shell script in the root of this repo that you can use to quickly compile the program.
+More info about TMPx: http://turbo.style64.org

 Found a bug?
 ------------